 What is it: Elfen Lied

 The Diclonius in Elfen Lied are a human subspecies with distinct physical characteristics, such as small horns on their heads and the ability to manipulate objects with their invisible vectors.
-These vectors are telekinetic arms that can vary in number and range, making Diclonius extremely dangerous.
+These vectors are telekinetic arms that can vary in number and range, making the Diclonius extremely dangerous.
 The origin of the Diclonius is a mystery that is gradually unraveled throughout the series, revealing a government conspiracy and unethical scientific experiments.
-The existence of Diclonius raises ethical questions about genetic manipulation and the treatment of beings considered different.
-The series does not hesitate to show the brutal consequences of discrimination and fear of the unknown, making the viewer reflect on social and moral issues.
+The existence of the Diclonius raises ethical questions about genetic manipulation and the treatment of beings considered different.
+The series does not hesitate to show the brutal consequences of discrimination and fear of the unknown, forcing the viewer to reflect on social and moral issues.